SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/GQIEditableRow.md

 ### void SetValue(GQIColumn column, object value, string displayValue = null)

-Set the value for the cell matching the provided column.
+Set the value for the cell of the specified column.

 #### Parameters